PowerBI Notebook

 Dimension table Descriptive attributes dim_station: station_name, city, station_type

 Why not one flat table?
-A flat table (all columns joined together) works for small datasets but causes problems at scale: duplicate dimension data inflates file size, and DAX filter propagation becomes unpredictable.
-Star schema keeps the model clean and performant.
+A flat table (everything joined into one) works for small datasets, but it causes problems at scale: duplicate dimension data makes the file huge, and DAX filter behavior gets unpredictable.
+A star schema keeps the model clean and fast.

 Relationships

-Relationships tell PowerBI how tables connect.
-Drag from the foreign key (fact) to the primary key (dimension) to create one.
+Relationships tell PowerBI how the tables connect.
+Drag from the foreign key (in the fact table) to the primary key (in the dimension table) to create one.

 Setting Recommended value Why

-Cardinality Many-to-one (fact → dimension) Each transaction links to one station; one station appears in many transactions
+Cardinality Many-to-one (fact → dimension) Each transaction links to one station; one station has many transactions

-Cross-filter direction Single Filters flow from dimension → fact.
-Bi-directional causes ambiguity and performance issues
+Cross-filter direction Single Filters should flow from dimension → fact.
+Bi-directional causes ambiguity and slow queries

-Active / Inactive One active relationship per table pair Multiple relationships between the same tables must be inactive; use USERELATIONSHIP in DAX to activate them
+Active / Inactive One active relationship per pair of tables If two tables have several relationships, keep all but one inactive.
+Use USERELATIONSHIP in DAX to switch them on

 Calculated Columns vs Measures

-This is the most important modeling decision in DAX.
+This is the most important modeling choice in DAX.

 Calculated Column Measure

-Evaluated Row by row at refresh At query time, based on filter context
+Evaluated Row by row at refresh time At query time, based on the current filters

-Stored In the model (increases file size) Not stored
+Stored In the model (makes the file bigger) Not stored

-Use for Categorisation, row-level labels Aggregations, KPIs, anything that changes by filter
+Use for Categorizing, row-level labels Aggregations, KPIs, anything that changes by filter

 Example duration_category = IF(duration > 120, "Long", "Short") Total Revenue = SUM(amount)